nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-controller.md

 }
 ```

 Routes that are handled by controllers are called **actions**, and are represented by methods (functions) in the controller class.
-For example, the `HomeController` includes three action methods (`Index`, `About`, and `Contact`) which are mapped by ASP.NET Core to these route URLs by the application:
+For example, the `HomeController` includes three action methods (`Index`, `About`, and `Contact`) which are mapped by ASP.NET Core to these route URLs:

 ```
 localhost:5000/Home         -> Index()